-It even has a large pressure sand/water drain that rapidly winterizes the water flow every filtration cycle.
+It even has a significant pressure sand/water drain that rapidly winterizes the water flow every filtration cycle.
 Additionally, the integral top diffuser makes sure that the water flow is evenly distributed over the sand bed and maximizing the filtration process.

-If you’re a fan of the temporary summer pool, then you will absolutely love the Sand Master.
-Setting up or constructing a makeshift pool or a kiddy pool during the summer is relatively easy, the hard part lies in keeping it clean.
+If you’re a fan of the temporary summer pool, then you will love the Sand Master.
+Setting up or constructing a makeshift pool or a kiddy pool during the summer is relatively easy; the hard part lies in keeping it clean.
 And that is where the Sand Master comes in.

-And along with its portable design and a 1.25-inch x 7.5-inch hose you can carry it around with you and place it anywhere in your backyard.
+And along with its portable design and a 1.25-inch x 7.5-inch hose, you can carry it around with you and place it anywhere in your backyard.
 Its 12-inch filter tank is extremely corrosion resistant and holds 42 lbs of sand that dramatically improves the filtration process.

 Since its conception 80 years ago, Hayward has symbolized sophistication and reliability in the pool treatment market.
 And as one of the pioneers of modern-day pool cleaning, they have been helping pool owners with all their maintenance needs.

 One of the more user-friendly models of Hayward’s SwimClear series.
-The C030 pleasantly surprised us with its fantastic energy efficient functions that are extremely easy to use and maintain.
+The C030 pleasantly surprised us with its fantastic energy-efficient functions that are extremely easy to use and maintain.

-The SwimClear filters offer a choice of 225, 325, 425, 525 and 700 sq.
+The SwimClear filters offer a choice of 225, 325, 425, 525, and 700 sq.
 Ft. of dirt holding capacity, and as the C030 is the smallest model, it is quite ideal for smaller pools and spas.
-It possesses one of the most durable filter tanks for a cartridge filter, that can withstand the most demanding filtration applications and environmental hazards.
+It possesses one of the most durable filter tanks for a cartridge filter that can withstand the most demanding filtration applications and environmental hazards.

 Its large cartridge (700 square feet) is very easy to clean and replace.
 As it eliminates the risk of backwashing, the filter is efficiently able to save up to 2,500 gallons of water.
 And along with the manifold configurations, it provides one of the most effective hydraulic performances that reduce the overall cost of operations.

 Their 28633EG has a unique Hydro Aeration Technology that enhances water circulation and filtration.
-What makes this so innovative is that during the aeration process it makes the fine particles in the water clump together and settle to the bottom of the pool.
-And making it much easier to remove the sediments.
+What makes this so innovative is that during the aeration process, it makes the fine particles in the water clump together and settle to the bottom of the pool — and making it much easier to remove the sediments.

-The 28633EG comes in 3 types, A, B and C where the C type caters to the lowest gallon capacity and lacks a 24-hour timer.
+The 28633EG comes in 3 types, A, B, and C, where the C type caters to the lowest gallon capacity and lacks a 24-hour timer.

 As we have already mentioned, D.E is the best when it comes to being the most efficient option of keeping your pool clean, but it’s quite expensive and out of reach for many pool owners.
 Hayward, on the other hand, tries to solve this issue by creating an entry-level and affordable range of D.E pool filters, and the ProGrid is one such series.

-Additionally, for improved efficiency, it has a high impact grid element that is specially designed for an up-flow filtration and top-down backwashing to maximize filtration speed.
+Additionally, for improved efficiency, it has a high impact grid element that is specially designed for up-flow filtration and top-down backwashing to maximize filtration speed.

-This special matrix mixes with the diatom powder to create an exceptionally close-knit mesh that sieves out the smallest particles right from the first cycle.
+This particular matrix mixes with the diatom powder to create an exceptionally close-knit mesh that sieves out the smallest particles right from the first cycle.
 It saves a tremendous amount of time and doesn’t make you wait for long before you can enjoy your pool.

-Unlike the Perflex EC50C93S, the ECAC series are more for the pools that are kept in a very cramped backyard and surrounded by a lot of trees.
+Unlike the Perflex EC50C93S, the ECAC series is more for the pools that are kept in a very cramped backyard and surrounded by a lot of trees.
 Their cleaning processes are unparalleled, and by the time you’re done with all the filtration cycles, your pool will be spotless, and it would have never looked cleaner.

 This fantastic cleaning only comes because of the patented Flex-tube.
 This tube allows for extended filtration cycles because it uses the D.E filter powder mixed in the water over and over.
 It even has a unique bump mechanism incorporated into it, which makes them instantly clean themselves and in one single, uniform motion.